Zikoha-D/alx-zero_day/0x03-git/README.md

-Added a readme for the directory
+Added a readme for the directory.
+Updated as required